Zwnow/chat/README.md

 ## Usage
 ### Usage currently does not work while I implement an auth system
-Start up the containers and then use this command to create websocket connections:`wscat -c "ws://localhost/ws?user_id=user1" -H "Authorization: 123" `, adjust the userID for each connection.
+Start up the containers and then use this command to create websocket connections:`wscat -c "ws://localhost/ws?chatroom=[chatroomID]" -H "Authorization: Bearer [JWT]" `.

 Send messages in this format `receiverID message`